Using quantum key distribution for cryptographic purposes: a survey: Key agreement over a network of QKD links : QKD Networks

-PKI is the most commonly employed system for Key Distribution over open networks.
-PKI trust relations are materialised by certificates, i.e. signatures of public-keys and these trust relations can be organised hierarchically, which offers the advantage that one does not need to trust everybody in the network, but only to trust a third party which is called the certification authority.
-Moreover, Diffie-Hellman scheme allows to perform a key exchange between two users that have never met before and do not share any common secret: the only condition is that they accept to trust the same certification authority (and accept its certificates).
-PKIs however also need to be initialised, and the only way to perform such an initialisation is also the use of secret couriers.
-In this sense, the initialisation of a QKD network and the initialisation of a PKI are two problems that share some similarities.
+PKI is the most commonly employed system for key agreement over open networks.
+PKI trust relations are materialized by certificates, i.e.\ signatures of public-keys and these trust relations can be organized hierarchically, which offers the advantage that trust relations do not have to extend over all nodes in the network but only to a trusted third party called the certification authority.
+Public-key cryptography allows to perform secure key agreement between two users without any pre-shared common secret: the only condition is that they accept to trust the same certification authority.
+PKIs however also need to be initialized, which might require the use of trusted couriers.
+In this sense, the initialization of a QKD network and the initialization of a PKI are two problems that share some similarities.